ThibaultFillion/strengths/paper/examples/example2/README.rst

 Example 2
 =========

-The folder contains the simulation script for the first example of the paper.
+The folder contains the simulation script for the second example of the paper.
 It contains the following files:

 for the animal shaped example: